01 of 11

 Guacamole is a simple recipe to make and perfect for entertaining.
 Start by gathering your ingredients.
 You need 3 avocados, cilantro, onions, limes, jalapenos, garlic, and salt.

-A note about avocados: Sometimes you are lucky enough to find them ripe at the store.
-A ripe avocado will give to slight pressure.
-It shouldn't feel mushy or very soft.
-The skin should be firm and the fruit should feel heavy for its size.
+A note about avocados: Sometimes you're lucky enough to find them ripe at the store.
+A ripe avocado will give to slight pressure and it shouldn't feel mushy or very soft.
+The skin will be firm and the fruit should feel heavy for its size.
 If you need to ripen your avocados, place them together in a paper bag on the countertop and leave them for a day or two.Continue to 2 of 11 below.

 02 of 11

 Lime juice is essential for guacamole!
-It helps prevent turning the avocados green and it provides a nice fresh flavor.
-Juice one lime, or two if the limes are small.Continue to 3 of 11 below.
+It prevents the avocados from turning brown and it provides a nice fresh flavor.
+The juice from one lime should be enough, but use two if the limes are small.Continue to 3 of 11 below.

 03 of 11